OWASP/www-staff/operating-plan/2024/projects.md

 - Update a finalized Project Handbook
 - Develop a plan for the OWASP Academy, a OWASP-member only training portal
 - Apply for at least four grants for projects
-- Two Project Leader Town Halls
+- Two Project Leader Asynchronous Virtual Town Halls
-- Leader Meetings in Lisbon and San Francisco
+- Two Leader Meetings in Lisbon and San Francisco
 - Project Summit in London
 - Project Showcase in Lisbon and San Francisco
+- How to start contributing page / video

 ## PROJECT SUMMIT